Guseyn/EHTML/README.md

   But even now you can build quite interesting things just using simple html: loading pages with some information from endpoints, sending forms, making navigations with turbolinks, making authorization via google and getting url parameters by specified pattern.

   **EHTML** does not have a lot of stuff, I know.
 But the approach that this library provides is phenomenal, at least to me.
-Yes, I cannot build complex things with **EHTML** yet, but I can build simple things using it so easily that no other library can do.
+Yes, I cannot build complex things with **EHTML** yet, but I can build simple things with it so easily that no other library can do.

 </details>